Scooter-sharing system: Anti-theft

-E-scooters have built-in features to prevent theft, and hacking.
-Hackers steal e-scooters and replace the existing hardware to convert the scooter for personal use.
+E-scooters have built-in features to prevent theft and hacking.
+Hackers are capable of replacing the existing hardware to convert the scooter for personal use, sometimes illegally.
 Users are only able to unlock and ride e-scooters by using a smartphone application; when a user has completed a trip, they use the app to lock the e-scooter and immobilize the wheels.
 Bird and Lime e-scooters have built-in alarms that will trigger if someone attempts to move or tamper with an e-scooter without using the app to unlock it.
 In response to the growing problem of scooter hacking, Lime claims it has developed custom scooter hardware that cannot be easily replaced with third-party parts.

 International expansion

 Asia

 The market for the Asian scooter-sharing industry is currently less than 4 percent of the North American market size.
 Singaporean ride-sharing startups, Grab and Neuron Mobility, were the first movers in the Southeast-Asian e-scooter sector.
 Grab is valued at 10 billion dollars and currently only provides e-scooters from a singular location in Singapore.
 In 2018, Uber secured 27.5 percent of Grab's equity to compete in the Southeast-Asian market.
 Neuron Mobility owns and operates the most expansive collection of e-scooters in Thailand and Singapore.
 Lime has selected Singapore as the headquarters for its operations in Asia and was the first foreign company permitted to provide e-scooters within the city.
 Starting in 2019, Bird and Lime have been working alongside Japanese traffic regulators and testing local markets to assess the viability of an expansion to Japan.
 In 2022, Beam, a Singaporean startup which currently operates e-scooters and e-bikes in 35 cities raised $135 million of funding to expand.